mastersingh24/gke-poc-toolkit/README.md

 ![Private Cluster Architecture](/assets/private-cluster.svg)

-The examples in this repository will build GKE Private clusters with access to the control plane restricted in one of two configurations:
+The [Deploy a Cluster](docs/CLUSTERS.md) step in this repository will build a GKE Private cluster with access to the control plane restricted in one of two configurations:

 * [Private Endpoint](docs/CLUSTERS.md#GKE-Cluster-with-private-endpoint):
   * Public endpoint for control plane is disabled